djug/pricing-calculator/README.md

 In order to build a flexible engine, we need to take into consideration at least the following SOLID principals:
-- *O*pen/Closed Principle: we need to have an engine that is open to extension (i.e we can add new tweaks easily) but close to modification (we should not change the existing engine code)
+- **O**pen/Closed Principle: we need to have an engine that is open to extension (i.e we can add new tweaks easily) but close to modification (we should not change the existing engine code)
-- *S*ingle responsibility principal: we need to relay on tweaks that do one tweak and one tweak only.
+- **S**ingle responsibility principal: we need to relay on tweaks that do one tweak and one tweak only.
 Same thing of the calculator/engine.
-- Dependency Inversion Principle: we need to move the control of how the tweak is performed to the tweak class itself (and not the engine running the tweaks).
+- **D**ependency Inversion Principle: we need to move the control of how the tweak is performed to the tweak class itself (and not the engine running the tweaks).